Saudi Arabia’s

 In addition to the rock tombs, more than 2,000 other burial places are scattered across the site.

 Close by is the Jabal Ithlib — at 100 meters, the highest sandstone outcrop on the site.
 Here there are no tombs, but this was nevertheless a religious area, studded with niches, altars and sacred stone carvings, many of which bear inscriptions.
-Hewn out of the interior of the rock is a “triclinium,” a three-sided room where worshippers would gather for ritual meals.
+Hewn out of the interior of the rock is a “triclinium,” a three-sided room where worshippers would have gathered for ritual meals.

 Little can be seen today of the homes of the Nabataeans at Hegra.
 Made from sun-dried mud bricks, they have long disappeared beneath the sands, although geophysical surveys carried out between 2002 and 2005 revealed tantalizing evidence of underground structures.
 Parts of the city wall can still be made out.

 “Hegra was my introduction to Saudi Arabia,” said architect Simone Ricca, a heritage conservation expert who helped prepare Saudi Arabia’s successful application to have the city listed in 2008 as a UNESCO World Heritage Site.
-In all, Ricca went on to work on the nominations for four of the Kingdom’s five UNESCO sites.
+In all, Ricca went on to work on the nominations for four of the Kingdom’s UNESCO sites.

 “I visited for the first time in 2006,” recalled Ricca, co-founder of Paris-based RC Heritage consultants.
 “Thanks to a pioneering effort by the Saudi antiquities department to survey and protect the country’s sites in the early 1980s, there was a protective fence around the site.
 But there was no one there then.